With Apologies to Jesse Jackson: Reaction

-The Parents Television Council named this episode, along with the episode of The Sarah Silverman Program that aired right after this episode, the "Worst Cable Content of the Week" in its campaign for cable choice.
+The Parents Television Council named the episode, along with the episode of The Sarah Silverman Program that aired right after, the "Worst Cable Content of the Week" in its campaign for cable choice.
 The episode received about 2.8 million viewers.

 Critical response

 Travis Fickett of IGN gave the episode a 10/10, commenting, "There's really no other way to explain how this show remains not only brilliantly funny, but more relevant and insightful than anything else on television."
 In 2009, Sean O'Neal of The A.V.
 Club praised the episode, remarking: "I've always said that I believe South Park is some of the best satire on TV when it's firing on all cylinders, and to that end I've seen it do ironic racism in a way that's borderline revolutionary [in this episode]."